 - ✓ Talk to your Advisor about your courses (no less than 44 credits and must include PBHL 7560, and PBHL 7800). - ✓ Make sure Internship (PBHL 7560) requirements have been fulfilled.
-Talk to Nina Cleveland with any questions. - ✓ Talk to your Adviser about your capstone.
+Talk to Jacquelyn Hughes if you have questions or concerns (jacquelyn.hughes@uga.edu). - ✓ Talk to your Adviser about your capstone.
 Find a Primary Reader.
-Register with Mumbi Okundaye for PBHL 7800.
+Register with Mumbi Anderson for PBHL 7800.
+Formalize submission dates for drafts and all final documents.